ebukizy1/Registration-Dapp-contract-application/readme.md

 Ethereum blockchain communication is established using the ethers library, leveraging the ABI (Application Binary Interface) to interact seamlessly with the smart contract.

 Functionality
-updateName: Users can input a message, and the smart contract sets it on the Ethereum blockchain.
+updateGoal: Users can input a there goal, and the smart contract sets it on the Ethereum blockchain. updateYear : Users can input a there goal, and the smart contract sets it on the Ethereum blockchain.
-updateAge: Users can retrieve the stored message from the blockchain.
+getContractDetails: Users can retrieve the stored message from the blockchain.
 Deployment
 To deploy the frontend: